What You Should See In George Town, Penang - Travelswithsun

 2. Jurassic Research Center (Outdoor)

-In the mood for shopping in Penang?
-While it may no longer be a duty-free state like Langkawi, Penang shopping malls still hold appeal for the masses!
+In the mood for shopping?
+While this is not a duty-free state like Langkawi, Penang’s many shopping malls still hold appeal for the masses!

 1st Avenue Mall, One Of Many Shopping Malls In Penang